parlaynu/hue-events/README.md

 You'll start seeing events arriving in InfluxDB.

 The logger currently only logs 'temperature', 'light_level' and 'motion' events.
-There's no reason why other events can't be logged, I was just interested in these ones so didn't bother adding others or generalizing things to handle any event type.
+There's no reason why other events can't be logged, I was just interested in these ones so didn't bother adding support for other event types or even better, generalizing the code to handle any event type.
 On the todo list.

 ## Helper Utilities